tsunami416604/azure-docs.hu-hu/articles/spatial-anchors/concepts/logging-diagnostics.md

     cloudSpatialAnchorSession = new CloudSpatialAnchorSession();
     . . .

-    // setup the log level for the runtime session cloudSpatialAnchorSession.LogLevel = SessionLogLevel.Information;
+    // set up the log level for the runtime session cloudSpatialAnchorSession.LogLevel = SessionLogLevel.Information;

     // configure the callbacks for logging and errors cloudSpatialAnchorSession.OnLogDebug += CloudSpatialAnchorSession_OnLogDebug;
     cloudSpatialAnchorSession.Error += CloudSpatialAnchorSession_Error;

-    // Opt-in to diagnostics logging of environment images.
+    // opt in to diagnostics logging of environment images
-    // If this is enabled, the diagnostics bundle will include images of the environment captured by the session cloudSpatialAnchorSession.Diagnostics.ImagesEnabled = true;
+    // if this is enabled, the diagnostics bundle includes images of the environment captured by the session cloudSpatialAnchorSession.Diagnostics.ImagesEnabled = true;

     // set the level of detail to be collected in the diagnostics log by the session